carrascomj/mmodes/README.rst

 Example script simulation
 -------------
-An example.py with one strain is provided on "example.py" I recommend to work on a virtualenv since the package uses the latest python3 versions of the modules required.
+An example with one strain is provided on "example.py" I'd recommend to work on a virtualenv since the package uses the latest python3 versions of the modules required.
 More information about virtualenvs here: https://www.configserverfirewall.com/ubuntu-linux/create-python-virtualenv-ubuntu/